joaomilho/ruby_sinatra_showcase/README.md

 # Advanced Ruby Example using Sinatra

-This repo contains a step by step guide on how to develop an Fidor app using the sinatra micro-framework.
+This repo contains a step by step guide on how to develop a Fidor app using the sinatra micro-framework.

 See the git commit log for the steps.
 The code will improve and some odd looking parts are there to show common problems(and solutions to them) in API-Client Software.
 We did not use a bunch of magic helper libraries from the very start, to show the road you will have to go.
-The decision whether to use external libs or building own ones is up to you.
+The decision whether to use external libs or building your own ones is up to you.
 We'll leave lots of room for improvements in here.

-Non-Ruby developers are also welcome to read because the problems we face (API-client wise) are common, no matter matter what framework or language you are using.
+Non-Ruby developers are also welcome to read because the problems we face (API-client wise) are common, no matter what framework or language you are using.
 Ruby is really readable, so give it a try.

 ## Dependencies